UW Bothell School of Business Applicants: Spring Application Open December 1!

 a.
 Transfer, International and Returning students complete one application to both UW Bothell and the School of Business.

 b.
-Current Bothell students submit an internal application in person to the School of Business.
+Current Bothell students submit an internal application online please email firstname.lastname@example.org with questions relating to application process.

 - Internal Application to the Bothell campus and the Eastside Leadership Center in Bellevue.